Darkpaster/Darkpaster.github.io/src/content/topics/en/society/research-reproducibility.md

 ## The Price of Errors: Billions of Dollars and Human Lives

 The consequences of the reproducibility crisis are measured not only in scientific terms but also in money and human destinies.
-In the United States, unnecessary medical procedures—surgeries that patients do not need but that generate profit for hospitals—cost the healthcare system hundreds of billions of dollars annually.
+In the United States, unnecessary medical procedures — surgeries that patients do not need but that generate profit for hospitals — cost the healthcare system hundreds of billions of dollars annually.

 Universities receive grants worth hundreds of millions of dollars, but when data fabrication is discovered, the fines are in the tens of millions.
 Even after paying the fines, the institutions still come out ahead.
 This creates a perverse system of incentives where dishonesty and manipulation become more profitable than integrity.